Events & Planning

 - Do you need the grades you receive while abroad to show on your U of T transcript (vs. the credits alone)?
 If the actual grades are important for you, then you might want to consider a Joint Minor or Research.

-- Do you need professional experience?
+- Do you need practical experience?
 If so, you might consider Research or an Internship.

-- Research an institution's course offering to see if they are compatible with your Subject POSt.
+- Research an institution's course offering (in the International Opportunities tool and Transfer Explorer) to see if they are compatible with your area of study.

 Check our Faculty Considerations page for important information about going abroad and your particular faculty.